ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 }
 ```

-For instance here is how a book store could track its book inventory:
+For instance here is how a bookshop could track its book inventory:
 * Fields `title`, `author`, `volume`, `series` are constants
 * Field `stock` is mutable because this value changes with each sale or when restocking

-Such a data base should have an entry like this:
+Such a database should have an entry like this:
 ```ocaml
 # let vol_7 = {
     series = "Murderbot Diaries";